dm4sec/hwservice_sec/case_study/huaweiAI/imagesegmentation.md

 ```

 ## S2: inspecting the `mData`s
-After that, we enable the interface token and transaction code filter to get the `Parcel` data, the `mData` within the `Parcel` are:
+After that, we enable the interface token and transaction code filter to get the `Parcel` data, the `mData`s within the `Parcel` are:
 ```
              0  1  2  3  4  5  6  7  8  9  A  B  C  D  E  F  0123456789ABCDEF
 73ea85a980  76 65 6e 64 6f 72 2e 68 75 61 77 65 69 2e 68 61  vendor.huawei.ha